omunroe-com/books-2/restructuredtext/restructuredtext.rst

 .. note::

-   If hyperlinks contain colons, then they must be escaped or backquoted:
+   If hyperlink references contain colons, then they must be escaped or backquoted within hyperlink targets:

    .. code:: rst